About Amanda M Swan APRN, IFMCP

 You deserve to feel whole and healed so that you can live your life to the fullest and share your gifts with the world.
 Together we can take you down the road to health and wellness.

-I am a Yale-trained nurse practitioner and wellness expert with over 10 years of experience in preventive medicine.
+I am a Yale-trained nurse practitioner, IFM-Certified Practitioner, and wellness expert with over 10 years of experience in preventive medicine.
 I have spent much of my career ferociously seeking expertise in integrative and functional medicine, and have studied with great minds and mentors.
-I’m currently deeply entrenched in the Institute for Functional Medicine’s certification program, having completed the hormone, GI, biotransformation, and energy modules, as well as Applying Functional Medicine in Clinical Practice.
-I am also completing my certification with the Kalish Institute for Functional Medicine.
+I completed my Institute for Functional Medicine certification in December 2020, and am also completing my certification with the Kalish Institute for Functional Medicine.

 In the early years of my career, I cared for individuals living with HIV and other infectious diseases.
 My patients were often quite sick, and their care was complicated.
 These years gave me a solid foundation in conventional methodologies and the complexities of dis-ease.
 I have seen examples of conditions in which pharmaceuticals are absolutely necessary and lifesaving.
 However, I also know that in many cases our bodies are capable of healing themselves, and my practice is devoted to helping you do just that.
 Targeted nutritional interventions, smart supplementation, and root-cause resolution medicine allows me to guide you to healing, yet I am well trained to use and manage medications when appropriate.